MikeLindner/bill.shorten/readme.md

 * Move `bill.sh` to somewhere in your shell's $PATH

 ### Running
-* Run the bill.sh script however you like.  moved it during "installation" just typing `bill.sh` at the command line should do it!
+* Run the bill.sh script however you like.
+Because we moved it during "installation" just typing `bill.sh` at the command line should do it!
+I go one quantum further and create a symlink so I can just type "bill".
 * Rename the script however you like, it's name doesn't matter at all.

 ### About the links file